About these ads

 6. Remember, Tastes Change.
 Remind them of that too.
 Just because they didn’t like it last time, doesn’t mean they won’t like it this time.
 Babies and children need to try foods several times before they really know if they like them or not.
 At every meal, they have to at least try every thing that is served.
 This is good practice as adults too, and it’s great for teaching good manners as a dinner guest – just because you don’t like Mom’s potato salad, doesn’t mean you won’t like Mrs. Dickinson’s.
 You need to at least try a bite.
 It’s polite, and you might be surprised.

 7. Don’t Buy Junk.
 Just don’t.
 If potato chips aren’t available, they’ll eat an apple instead.
-You will too. ;)
+You will too. 😉

 The recurring theme here is investment.
 The more work they put into their food, the more they will want to get out of it.
 And you can’t argue with delicious results.
 We don’t draw battle lines with food, but we do negotiate.
-This summer, the only vegetable Henry really didn’t like was zucchini.
+This summer, the only vegetable H really didn’t like was zucchini.
 That was tough at first.
 I still made lots of zucchini.
 But at every meal, I told him, he didn’t have to eat all of it, but he had to try it.
 By the end of the summer, he had no problem with it.
 It still wasn’t his favorite.
 I put one into a late ratatouille, and when he asked for seconds, he said, “but no zucchini, please.”
 I’m ok with him picking it out, especially on seconds.
 Especially because he ate some with his first serving.

 It’s not automatic.
 We still have to remind them to try things.
 Sometimes although I offer two veggies, they ask for crackers.
 But generally, it works.
-You too can amaze your friends! ;)
+You too can amaze your friends! 😉

 Moms, what are your tips for getting the greens into your kids?

-Categories: Food, Garden, Top 5 | Tags: , , , , , | 6 Comments
+Categories: CSA, Food, Garden, Top 5 | Tags: , , , , , | 8 Comments

 This weekend was the weekend of fruit.
 On Saturday morning we went to Palisade for the second time this summer, and we came home with 319 pounds of peaches.
 150 pounds were for friends, and we kept the other half for ourselves.
 Then, Sunday morning, before we had even gotten a peach into the freezer, my brother-in-law came by with over 1500 Italian plums.
 Thankfully the plums are a bit green, as we didn’t really have much time to mess with the fruit on Sunday.
-We headed to Harris Park for my Grandpa’s 87th birthday.
-We had a fun time in the mountains with my family and got home late.

 Monday, we ate some of the plums in a plum coffee cake, and then we went to our friend’s home outside of Allenspark.
 Mike grilled and we gathered around the fire pit, and had a nice evening with friends (and peach cobbler), watching the smoke from the fire in Boulder county blow over the horizon.